JManzur/iss-tracker/README.md

 # Flask ISS Tracker

 This is a demo application built using Flask, this demo application demonstrates how to correctly generate healthchecks pages and how to store data in the Docker ephemeral storage.
-The application makes calls to the [Open Notify ISS Location API](http://api.open-notify.org/iss-now.json) to display the current location of the International Space Station (ISS) in real-time, and with each page refresh, it logs the API response to a local file.
+The application makes calls to the [Open Notify ISS Location API](http://api.open-notify.org) to display the current location of the [International Space Station (ISS)](https://www.nasa.gov/mission_pages/station/main/index.html) in real-time.

 ## Functionality